 A note about undergarments: be sure that they don't show their outline either under or around clothing, and it is best if the color blends in with your outfit (e.g. the same color or dark for a dark outfit, light for a light outfit).
-If your outfit is sleeveless, consider strapless options.
+Consider strapless options if there is a chance that straps will show.
 Sometimes they can peek out around outfits when we're moving around, and we don't want this to potentially detract from a photo.

 For the guys

 Collared, button-up shirts by itself, with a sweater over top or worn open with a t-shirt inside.
 Knit crewneck pullover.
 Fitted suit/sport jacket or blazer.
 Nice jeans, fitted slacks, chinos or pants.
 Closed-toe dress shoes.

 A LITTLE TIP: Avoid keeping your phone or wallet in your pocket during the shoot, as it is distracting in photos.
 Also, try to avoid wearing pants with wallet or phone outlines worn in.

 For outdoor photoshoots during the summer months, choose outfits that will help you stay cooler and sweat less.
 Certain materials are more breathable, like cotton, bamboo and linen.
 For ladies, consider outfits or dresses with off-the-shoulder or sleeveless tops, or wider, looser sleeves.
 For men, consider shirts in these colors: black, charcoal, white, navy blue and pale pink.
 Undershirts can help as well with sweat marks, as will antiperspirant.

 Regarding oil/shine on the face, consider applying powder or using oil-absorbing sheets.
 If you're not wearing makeup, you might consider washing your face or using a baby wipe before the photoshoot.